 The Teacher Leadership track prepares current educators to continue serving within schools as teacher leaders who use evidence and collaboration to provide support and shape school-improvement efforts in areas of literacy, dyslexia, or STEM.
 Students in this track develop deeper knowledge about how to support teachers and school-wide change in these focus areas, including learning about coaching, data use, curriculum design, and research methodology.
 Teacher Leadership students that focus on literacy or dyslexia are also well positioned to become reading specialists or other literacy leaders within schools.

 "Education reform efforts rise or fall on the quality of their implementation.
-That’s why it’s our goal to teach the skills needed to implement, as well as develop, education policies and programs."
+This is why we teach the skills needed to develop and implement innovative education policies and programs."

 — Jason Snyder